 What is the regulation that governs vehicle inspections in Pennsylvania?

-Section 4703 of the Pennslyvania Vehicle Code is titled Operation of vehicle without official certificate of inspection.
+Section 4703 of the Pennsylvania Vehicle Code is titled “Operation of vehicle without official certificate of inspection.”
 Under this Section it notes the penalty:

-(2) Where the subject vehicle is a motor carrier vehicle, bus or school bus, the police officer or qualified Commonwealth employee shall place the vehicle out of service and require that the vehicle not be operated under its own power until such time as the vehicle is issued a valid official certificate of inspection.
+Where the subject vehicle is a motor carrier vehicle, bus or school bus, the police officer or qualified Commonwealth employee shall place the vehicle out of service and require that the vehicle not be operated under its own power until such time as the vehicle is issued a valid official certificate of inspection.

 To register a car in Pennsylvania you will need valid car insurance on your vehicle.
 We can help you compare state car insurance rates and find the company that is offering you the best rates for your needs.

-And some good news, if you have been ticketed for driving with an expired inspection sticker, it shouldn’t affect your rates since it’s a non-moving offense.
+Is an expired inspection sticker a moving violation?
+If you have been ticketed for driving with an expired inspection sticker, it shouldn’t affect your rates since it’s a non-moving offense.

 - Pennsylvania General Assembly.
 “2002 Act 229: Vehicle Coe Omnibus Amendments.”
 Accessed August 2022.

 - The Philadelphia Inquirer.
 “8 common traffic violations no longer warrant a police stop in Philly.”
 Accessed August 2022.